 - The new series has characterized the Doctor's adventures as being this trope from the perspective of his foes.

-- First, "Margaret Blaine" challenges the Doctor's moral authority:
+- First, the Slitheen posing as "Margaret Blaine" challenges the Doctor's moral authority:

 "Margaret": From what I've seen, your funny little happy-go-lucky life leaves devastation in its wake.
 Always moving on 'cause you dare not look back.
 Playing with so many peoples' lives, you might as well be a god.